 Cancer Link Discovered by the EPA

-4,306 of the workers died over a 15 year period between 1985 and 2000 and 779 of the workers developed lung cancer.
-The findings showed an indisputable connection between multiple health conditions and long term exposure to diesel fuel.
+Over 4,300 workers died over 15 years between 1985 and 2000, and 779 developed lung cancer.
+The findings showed an undeniable connection between multiple health conditions that cause cancer and prolonged exposure to fuel exhaust.

 Other Industries Dependent upon Diesel Powered Machinery

 Truck drivers, employees, and railroad workers whose job duties entail working around diesel engines could be at risk of the negative health impacts linked to diesel fume exposure.